ch0ripain/styling-react-components/README.md

 ### How to Use Modular CSS
 For Modular CSS, create a CSS file for the component you want to style.
 For instance, if you have a Header component, you would create a file named Header.module.css.
-The .module suffix signals the underlying build process of React to scope the styles locally. 🎨
+ [!NOTE]  The .module suffix signals the underlying build process of React to scope the styles locally. 🎨

 Define your styles in Header.module.css like this:
 ```css